Grasshopper Component

 Model inputs (i.e. what the user is asked to pick) will depend on the selected Grasshopper definition and will be extracted from the following floating params within the definition:

-- Tekla Point, Tekla Line and Tekla Polyline params
+- Tekla Point, Tekla Line, Tekla Polyline and Tekla Face params

 - Model Object params (Beam, Plate param etc)